vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_3_retrospective.md

 - Falling ill severely dropped productivity
 - managed to plug it in to gateway relatively easily
 - some tests came out little mindless to achieve high coverage (aka basically just testing that mocking works)

+### Task: Linking PNB functionality with the gateway - Patrik Varga

+- One endpoint for creating activities, one for getting them by HOA ID, and one for getting all relevant activities for the current user.
+- Filtering by user was new functionality on the HOA microservice side too, implemented and tested that (with Steve's help for custom queries).

+### Task: Linking creating an HOA to the gateway - Patrik Varga

+- Made endpoint on gateway that forwards the HTTP request to HOA.

+#### Notes

+- The actual functionality was implemented by Steve.

+### Task: Creating manual testing manual for system-level testing with Postman
+- Created base document.
+- Added instructions for using every endpoint on gateway related to the HOA microservice.
+- Did the actual testing as described, successfully!

+#### Notes

+- The manual for other endpoints will be completed by other group members.